Kaohsiung: Government

-Sometimes Kaohsiung used to be seen as the political opposite of Taipei.
-While northern Taiwan leans towards the Pan-Blue Coalition in the state-level elections, southern Taiwan, including Kaohsiung, leaned towards the Pan-Green Coalition since the late 1990s.
-Frank Hsieh of the Democratic Progressive Party was reelected twice as Mayor of Kaohsiung, where he was widely credited for transforming the city from an industrial sprawl into an attractive modern metropolis.
+Elected in 1998, Frank Hsieh of the Democratic Progressive Party was reelected twice as Mayor of Kaohsiung, where he was widely credited for transforming the city from an industrial sprawl into an attractive modern metropolis.
 Hsieh resigned from the office of mayor to take up the office of Premier of the Republic of China in 2005.
-The municipal election, held on 9 December 2006, resulted in a victory for the Democratic Progressive Party's candidate Chen Chu, the first elected female mayor of special municipality in Taiwan, defeating her Kuomintang rival and former deputy mayor, Huang Jun-ying.
+The subsequent municipal election, held on 9 December 2006, resulted in a victory for the Democratic Progressive Party's candidate Chen Chu, the first elected female mayor of special municipality in Taiwan, defeating her Kuomintang rival and former deputy mayor, Huang Jun-ying.

+After the 2010 municipal consolidation with Kaohsiung County, Chen Chu continued to govern until 2018.
+Kuomintang candidate Han Kuo-yu won the 2018 mayoral election.
+Han was subsequently recalled in 2020, after which DPP candidate Chen Chi-mai won the resulting by-election by a landslide margin with over 70 percent of the votes.
+Chen then won re-election in 2022.
 As of 12 June 2020, the mayor of Kaohsiung City is Chen Chi-mai.